Priced and Unpriced Financing Rounds: What are the differences?published January 27, 2021

 Priced rounds involve fundraising by selling a portion of stock at a certain price.
 In order to do this, your company must receive a formal valuation called a 409a valuation.
 Priced rounds involve the issuance of a new class of shares in your company, preferred shares.

-Preferred shares are called “preferred” because they have liquidation preferences over common shares, which simply means the holders of preferred shares must be compensated for their investment before holders of common shares.
+Preferred shares are called “preferred” because they have liquidation preferences over common shares (also called common stock), which simply means the holders of preferred shares must be compensated for their investment before holders of common shares.

 While they sometimes do, preferred shares do not necessarily correspond directly in number to common shares they represent and exist independent of the existing pool of common shares.